The On-premise Recording SDK supports two recording modes:

 See Differences between individual recording mode and composite recording mode to decide which mode you should use.

 For simplicity, we assume that every UID in the channel sends both audio and video streams.
-If a UID neither sends audio nor video, such as the audience in a live broadcast, there will be no file for this UID.
+If a UID neither sends audio nor video, such as the audience in interactive streaming, there will be no file for this UID.

 Enable composite recording mode